Skip to Content

 Vermont

-SB 69 (effective January 1, 2027): This law prohibits the use of privacy-intrusive design features in online services and requires online service providers to set default privacy settings to a high level.
+SB 69 (effective January 1, 2027): This law prohibits the use of privacy-intrusive design features in online services and requires online services providers to set default privacy settings to a high level.
 The law prohibits companies from collecting, sharing, or retaining any personal data from minors unless it is strictly necessary to provide the relevant services.
 Covered businesses may not use previously collected data for new purposes and may not use design features that cause emotional distress, compulsive use, or discrimination.
-The law requires covered businesses to use age-assurance methods specified by the Vermont Attorney General.
+The law requires covered businesses to use age-assurance methods to be specified by the Vermont Attorney General.

 ____________________________________________________________________________________________________